actguru/coda-c_plist/README.md

 ## 🟢 Building

 You need a modern C compiler.
 Testing has been done for 64-bit Apple and Linux systems with gcc/clang.
-A Makefile is provided to install the dynamic library, headers, and 'codalist' in /usr/local.
+A Makefile is provided to install the dynamic library, headers, and 'codalist' in /usr/local or /usr for Linux.
 Note:  For Linux, "sudo ldconfig" should be run after "make install".

 ## 🟣 Links